Study Abroad

 5. Physiotherapy

-You’ll need a baccalaureate in Physiotherapy which takes four years to finish.
+You’ll need a baccalaureate in physiotherapy, which takes four years to finish.

-Pros: Reasonable starting salary, people-facing, satisfaction from treating and helping patients to resolve their issues, opportunities to specialize in a specific area, overseas work possibilities.
+Pros: Reasonable starting salary, people-facing, satisfaction from treating and helping patients resolve their issues, opportunities to specialize in a specific area, overseas work possibilities.

 Cons: It’s high-energy work and maybe long hours.
 Difficult patients also can be problematic.

-Physios have the power to figure in either public or private sectors and may specialize in areas like orthopedics, pediatrics, and sports physiotherapy with elite athletes and sports teams.
+Physios have the power to figure in either the public or private sectors and may specialize in areas like orthopedics, pediatrics, and sports physiotherapy with elite athletes and sports teams.
 Many physios continue to shop for their practice, work overseas, become consultants, and/or enter practice management.

 6. Veterinary